 After catching my first coastal cutthroat trout near the California North Coast it was time to move forward with catching my last two native trout for the California Heritage Trout Challenge.
 The next species that I targeted was the Warner Lakes Redband Trout.
-The Warner Lakes Redband can be found on the north-eastern side of California near the Oregon border.
 Although the majority of their native range can be found in Oregon the Warner Lakes Redband can be found in a several small streams within a few miles of the California-Oregon border.

 |Into The Mountains|